cesarParra/lwc-signals/README.md

 ---

 Notice that in the examples we have been using getters to react to value changes.
-This is because LWC's reactive system can automatically detects changes in getters for simple values and updates the UI accordingly, which makes for a cleaner developer experience and easier to reason about the code.
+This is because LWC's reactive system can automatically detect changes in getters for simple values and updates the UI accordingly, which makes for a cleaner developer experience and easier to reason about the code.

 But there are cases where we need to use a property in case of a getter, for example when computing values into a complex object, in which case the LWC framework won't update the UI automatically.
-For cases like this, you can leverage `$computed` function to create a reactive property that will update whenever the store changes.
+For cases like this, you can leverage the `$computed` function to create a reactive property that will update whenever the store changes.

 > See the (Reacting to multiple stores)[#reacting-to-multiple-stores] section for an example where we need